kavia-common/weather-dashboard-139239-139249/weather_dashboard_frontend/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

+Local Auth:
+- Signin/Signup screens are provided with a Candy Pop theme.
+- Users are stored in localStorage (key: cpw_users) with SHA-256 password hashes.
+- Session persistence is stored in localStorage (key: cpw_session).
+Use the "Sign out" button to clear it.
+- This is intended for demo purposes only; no server is used.
+Do not store sensitive data.

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React